wonko9/skynet/README.txt

 bin/skynet_install[link:files/bin/skynet_install.html] - Installing Skynet into a local project

+There are also some good examples in the examples/ directory included with Skynet.

 == Map/Reduce

 First of all, Skynet is merely a distributed computing system that allows you to follow the map/reduce steps.
 You don't have to use it as a map/reduce framework.
 You can use it as a simple distributed system, or even a simple asynchronous processing system.